The Supreme Court rejects Biden's plan to wipe away $400 billion in student loan debt

 The 6-3 decision, with conservative justices in the majority, said the Biden administration overstepped its authority with the plan, and it leaves borrowers on the hook for repayments that are expected to resume in the fall.

-Biden was to announce a new set of actions to protect student loan borrowers later Friday, said a White House official.
-The official was not authorized to speak publicly ahead of Biden’s expected statement on the case and spoke on condition of anonymity.
+Biden was to announce a new set of actions to protect student loan borrowers later Friday, according to a White House official who was not authorized to speak publicly beforehand and discussed the matter on condition of anonymity.
+The president said in a statement the ruling was wrong and accused Republicans of “stunning" hypocrisy on the issue.

 The court held that the administration needed Congress' endorsement before undertaking so costly a program.
 The majority rejected arguments that a bipartisan 2003 law dealing with national emergencies, known as the HEROES Act, gave Biden the power he claimed.